Zeal-Operating-System/ZealOS/README.md

 ![](/screenshots/screenshot2.png)

+## Getting started

-Every commit contains a "Zenith-Latest.iso" in the /src/Tmp folder, which is an ISO build of that commit.
+Every commit contains a "Zenith-latest-XXXX-XX-XX-XX-XX_XX_XX.iso" in the root of master, which is a timestamped ISO build of that commit.
+It might not be complete, or stable.
+See the "Releases" Tab for the latest stable release.

+### Contributing

+This basically a read-only repository.
+Everything happens inside the OS, as intended by Terry.
+After you've installed the latest release in a VM, you can make changes to the source.
+Once you've made your changes, you can make copies of the relevant files and put them into a folder, along with some kind of notes as to what you've done as a DolDoc document.
+You can then make a RedSea ISO file out of that folder by running `RedSeaISO("MyChanges.ISO", "/Home/Folder");`.
+Mount the VM hard drive in whatever OS-specific way you have to and grab the ISO and send it my way; a pull request attachment would work fine.

+## Background

 At first, I was developing exclusively inside a VM and occasionally generating ISOs as official releases.
 This was not a good approach, as things broke and I had no way of telling what changes caused what.
 So I decided to scrap that and restart from scratch.\
 Previous releases are currently archived on the `mega.nz` website: